Numerical Computing Fundamentals

 Catastrophic cancellation occurs when subtracting two nearly equal floating-point numbers, causing a large loss of significant digits.

 In statistics, variance computation is a classic example.
 The definitional form (xixˉ)2/(n1)\sum(x_i - \bar{x})^2 / (n-1) can suffer cancellation in each deviation xixˉx_i - \bar{x} when the mean is large relative to the standard deviation.
 However, the squared deviations are all non-negative, so their sum involves no subtraction.
 The catastrophic single-subtraction loss that occurs in the algebraic form does not arise.
 That said, significant digits lost in each individual deviation xixˉx_i - \bar{x} are not recovered by squaring, so precision does degrade—though not as severely as with the algebraic form.
 The algebraically equivalent form (xi2nxˉ2)/(n1)(\sum x_i^2 - n\bar{x}^2) / (n-1) concentrates the cancellation into a single subtraction between xi2\sum x_i^2 and nxˉ2n\bar{x}^2, which can cause a catastrophic loss of precision.
-MIDAS uses Welford's online algorithm2, which incrementally updates the mean and sum of squared deviations for each data point, avoiding the subtraction of large intermediate values that occurs in the algebraic form and achieving precision comparable to the two-pass definitional form in a single pass.
+MIDAS uses Welford's online algorithm2 and additionally shifts by the first value before the incremental update.
+Updating the mean and sum of squared deviations for each data point avoids the subtraction of large intermediate values seen in the algebraic form, and the shift curbs the precision loss that a large offset would otherwise cause in the running mean, achieving precision comparable to the two-pass definitional form in a single pass.
+Even so, when the mean is extremely large and the variance extremely small, some cancellation remains and the standard deviation can lose precision; the Numerical Accuracy page shows this level with NumAcc3 and NumAcc4.

 Condition Number